-Photo Credit: Wikimedia, Creative Commons, Rob C. Croes
+Photo from Wikimedia, Creative Commons, by Rob C. Croes

 The modernisation of Iceland, as mentioned before, brought about great societal change for women.
 While female suffrage had been achieved decades earlier, however, women were still hugely underrepresented in the public sphere by the 1970s.